emiltj/cds-visual-exam/assignment_self/README.md

 **Classifying paintings and stylized paintings**

-Both the original paintings and the stylized paintings were loaded using a self-define function, and labels were automatically assigned.
+Both the original paintings and the stylized paintings were loaded using a self-define function and labels were automatically assigned.
 The paintings were then resized and formatted, as to match the input expectations of the subsequently defined pre-trained CNN model ([MobileNetV2](https://arxiv.org/abs/1801.04381)).
 The model was then trained to classify the artists of the original paintings, and later tested on an unseen subset of the same data.
 The same model was then set to classify the stylized images.
-Classification reports showing the results for both test sets is printed to the terminal, as well as saved to ```out``` along with the training history.
+The training history as well as the classification reports for both test sets were printed to the terminal and saved to the ```./out/``` folder.

 **On a more general level (this applies to all assignments):**

 I have tried to as accessible and user-friendly as possible.
 This has been attempted by the use of:
 * Smaller functions.
 These are intended to solve the sub-tasks of the assignment.
 This is meant to improve readability of the script, as well as simplifying the use of the script.
 * Information prints.
 Information is printed to the terminal to allow the user to know what is being processed in the background
 * Argparsing.
-Arguments that let the user determine the behaviour and paths of the script (see "Optional arguments" section for more information)
+Arguments that let the user determine the behaviour and paths of the script (see <a href="#optional-arguments">"Optional arguments"</a> section for more information)

 <!-- RESULTS AND DISCUSSION -->